 Even the best prevention and preparation is not perfect.
 If your child comes home with a cough, fever, or stomach bug, you want to get it treated quickly, without exposure to more germs.
 The last thing you want to do is disrupt your family’s routine to spend time in a germy waiting room just to get five minutes in front of a doctor.
 There’s a better medical option for busy families.

 DispatchHealth allows you to get healthcare delivered.
 If your little one is sick, let them stay home where they’re comfortable and have a medical team come to you.
-These ER-trained clinicians come prepped and ready to deal with whatever bug your child may have brought home.
+These highly qualified providers come prepped and ready to deal with whatever bug your child may have brought home.
 They can do rapid infectious disease tests and labs to pinpoint the problem, then administer medications, IV fluids, breathing treatments, and other helpful therapies.
 In fact, they can handle anything your local urgent care can treat, and a few things they can’t.
 And all of this comes without a disruption to your normal schedule.
 Dinner can still get cooked, homework can still get done, and your child can be on the road to recovery quickly and efficiently.

 So before the bus rolls down your street, before you go shopping for supplies and new school clothes, download the DispatchHealth app and be prepared for colds and flu, sports injuries and stomach bugs.